About Me

 In 1969 (gulp!) when I was born treatment options were limited to amputation and a prosthetic leg.
 At 9 months old my knee was fused and the foot was removed to produce a stable stump so that an above-knee prosthesis can be fitted.
 My hip was reconstructed and a rod was placed for stability.
 I learned how to walk on a full leg prosthesis at 18 months.

-Memories in Shriner’s Hospital Los Angeles
+Six months in Shriner's Hospital Los Angeles

 I can remember the taste of the oatmeal.
 It was gummy.
 The smell of Ivory dish soap takes me back to that time.
 It must have been what they used for soap.

-I remember a very sweet girl who was a bit older than me.
+There was a very sweet girl who was a bit older than me.
 Her name was also Teresa and she would braid my long hair.

 The 1974 Rams football team came and visited us one day.
 I was coloring a gumball machine and these huge football players were gathered around my hospital bed signing each gumball on the coloring sheet.
 That was cool!

-I can do anything you can do . . .
+I can do anything you can do

 We were an active family; camping, fishing, water skiing, horseback riding, you name it!
 If my sisters were doing it, I was doing it.